-The Victorian Emergency Operations Handbook summarises the operational management structures and systems used by agencies and government departments for preparedness, readiness and response to major emergencies in Victoria.
+The Victorian Emergency Operations Handbook summarises the operational management structures and systems used by agencies and government departments for preparedness, readiness, response and recovery to major emergencies in Victoria.

 The purpose of this handbook is to provide emergency personnel with a convenient reference to the key agency structures and systems required to undertake effective and safe incident management operations in Victoria.

 It is important to note that the handbook is a subordinate document to the State Emergency Management Plan (SEMP), procedures produced by the Emergency Management Commissioner (EMC) and to all other agency procedures, plans and manuals.

 - Emergency Management Arrangements